KendallDoesCoding/tap-for-a-surprise/README.md

 I've partnered up with some people to give out some epic prizes, although, for now there's a small chance of 0.0001% that you win anything, until I partner with more people, that is : D.

-# Prizes you can win
+# Prizes You Can Win

 - 1000 Minecons
 - 1000 Robux